torps/torps/README.md

   </pre></code>
-  Notice in this example that nearly all relays are missing descriptors here (and thus would not exist in the network state file), which occurred in this case because the consensuses to process started 2013-09-01-00-00-00 and <nobr>--initial_descriptor_dir</nobr> was omitted.
+  Notice in this example that nearly all relays are missing descriptors here (and thus would not exist in the network state file), which occurred in this case because the consensuses to process started 2013-09-01-00-00-00 and --initial_descriptor_dir was omitted.
   Output from the second day of this examples shows that indeed there are no missing descriptors by the second day:
   <pre><code>Processing consensus file 2013-09-02-00-00-00-consensus
   ...
   Wrote descriptors for 4261 relays.